The Locker Key

 “Stacy?
 Hi it’s me.
 Yeah, I think everything’s fine now.
 Just one more thing to take care of and we’re outta the woods…Yeah, tomorrow.
 It’s a long story babe.
 Pure Wizard of Oz.
 I have to tell you, I’ve never been so scared in my life…No…no…it’s alright, really…there was somebody to take care of me…a good man.”

-Behind Jake, Mick stands in the doorway.
+Behind Jake, Mick stood in the doorway.

 ~ 18 ~